debashiscodes/debashiscodes.github.io/_posts/2025-07-07-ruby_writes_code_java_writes_novels.md

 date:   2025-07-07 11:28:41 +0530
 categories: Ruby
 ---
-Java walks in, wearing a formal suit and carrying a huge 600-page manual.
+In a tech conference, Java walks in, wearing a formal suit and carrying a huge 600-page manual.

-Ruby is relaxed on a bean bag, wearing a hoodie, typing on a laptop, and calmly sipping a cup of matcha tea.
+Ruby is relaxed on a bean bag, wearing a hoodie, typing on a laptop, and calmly sipping a cup of AI (Adrak (ginger) and ilaichi (cardamom)) tea.

 🗣️